imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 ## Side Projects

-Imint has mainly in Q4 been devoting some recources towards paying customers outside of smartphones and consumer created video.
+Imint has mainly in Q4 been devoting some recources towards paying _customers outside of smartphones_ and consumer created video.
 The first one published was a development with the small and unprofitable medtech company Kontigo Care and a product for predicting and preventing substance addictions.
 The other project was a deliviering a new generation of object tracker to Saabs air traffic control systems.

 The deal with Kontigo Care is valued at kSEK 400 initial with a potential for future license royalty and for the deal with Saab it was not regarded important enough to even communicate a deal value nor issue an actual press release.
 The company have also stated that with both projects there are some synergies with the smartphone and consumer video recording business.

-Given the negative market reactions on the Kontigo news the market seams not to value these test shoots in smaller niche markets although there are certainly some investors that view them in as positive even if the short term value remains small.
+Given the negative market reactions on the Kontigo news the market seams _not to value these test shoots_ in smaller niche markets although there are certainly some investors that view them in as positive even if the short term value remains small.

 ## New Code Base in C++

-Another thing Imint communicated as a part of their christmas greeting was that they during 2017 have been rewriting their existing code base to C++.
+Another thing Imint communicated as a part of their christmas greeting was that they during 2017 have been _rewriting their existing code base to C++_.
 This should according to the same christmas greeting make integration even easier and more efficient.

-While this might to many come across as a minor news one can assume that some key developers must have been heavily involved in this project for quite some time.
-As these types of rewrites from a software engineering perspective are know as high risk projects the bullish investor will be glad over the fact that the project seams to have succeeded that that hopefuly frees up  resources for working with new customers and on new products.
+While this might to many come across as a minor news one can assume that at least a few key developers must have been heavily involved in this project for quite some time.
+As these types of rewrites, from a software engineering perspective are know as _high risk projects_ the bullish investor is glad over the fact that the project _seams to have succeeded_ that that hopefuly frees up  resources for working with new customers and on new products.

 The more bearish investor would probably question the wisdom of prioritizing a full product rewrite in a situation where the company struggles to turn a profit.
 On top of this comes the fact that C++ is known to take many years to master and that Imint now probably has to get all of their over 20 developers productive.